tanaka774/puyo_mountain/memo.md

 - [ ] consider well ojamapuyo
 - [ ] try out svg or jpeg(png) for drawing
 - [ ] AI
+- [ ] coop with which they try to achieve specific number of chains. and share their board or connect the edges of theirs?
+- [ ] how to let users play online coop

 ## doubtful things
 - after lockPuyo() sometimes puyo color turns into 0(invisible)